 - 1 teaspoon cornstarch (dissolved in 3 tablespoons cool water)

 - 1/2 cup chicken stock

 - 1 tablespoon fish sauce

-- 1 - 2 teaspoons brown sugar to taste
+- 1 to 2 teaspoons brown sugar, to taste

-Cut steak on the bias (on an angle) into thin 2 - 3 inch-long strips and place in a bowl.
+Cut steak on the bias (on an angle) into thin 2 to 3 inch-long strips and place in a bowl.

-Make the marinade by combining soy sauce, 2 teaspoons brown sugar, and 1 teaspoon cornstarch, stirring well to dissolve the sugar.
+Make the marinade by combining soy sauce, 2 teaspoons brown sugar, and cornstarch, stirring well to dissolve the sugar.

 Pour this over the beef and toss.
 Set aside.

-Make the stir-fry sauce by combining in a cup or small bowl 1/2 cup stock, oyster sauce, fish sauce, 1 - 2 teaspoons brown sugar, and chilies, stirring well to dissolve the sugar.
+Make the stir-fry sauce by combining in a cup or small bowl the stock, oyster sauce, fish sauce, brown sugar, and chilies stirring well to dissolve the sugar.
 Set aside.

 Heat a wok or large frying pan over medium-high heat.
 Add vegetable oil and swirl around, then add the shallot/onion, garlic, and ginger.
 Stir-fry 1 minute to release the fragrance.